The Shek O Country Club

 It is here that we first noticed what would be the common theme of SOCC- many of the golf holes share the same playing areas.
 In fact, the first eight holes all somehow share what one might call a single giant fairway.
 They all either cross over it diagonally, or play straight down, or, well, straight back.

 Those first eight holes also all offer amazing ocean views.
 The 198-yard par 3 6th hole is one of the greatest par 3’s we’ve ever seen.
 From the 5th green, you walk downhill to a tee box that rests directly at the ocean.
 You must then hit back uphill to a small green, all while carrying the ocean.
 I missed the green both times (once long right, once long left), but saved par each time!
 You better catch your breath from the uphill walk quickly, because the seventh is a 225-yard monster of a par 3!
-The first time I hit a hybrid into the bunker behind the green, and got up and down to save par.
-This could have been one of my best back to back pars of my life!
+The first time I hit a hybrid into the bunker behind the green and got up and down to save par.
+This could have been one of the best back-to-back pars of my life!

 After finishing 7, it is time to turn back and make your way towards the clubhouse.
 The eighth hole is an uphill 390-yard par 4 that plays much longer than its yardage.
 The first time we played it, I hit driver and had about 110 yards in.
 Even though it is uphill, I thought an easy wedge- which I easily left well short.
 Playing the hole the second time, I was determined not to leave my wedge short.
 Hitting from almost the same spot, and telling myself to not be short, I again left it 10 yards short.
 Both times we played the course, I made par on both the difficult par 3 6th and 7th holes, and both times I made bogey on the short par 4 eighth.
 Will I ever learn??!

-Our next favourite stretch of holes, and maybe our favourite and most unique holes we’ve ever played were the 250-yard par 4 15th, and the 305-yard par 4 16th.
+Our next favorite stretch of holes, and maybe our favorite and most unique holes we’ve ever played were the 250-yard par 4 15th and the 305-yard par 4 16th.
 Again, it isn’t the distance that captures your eye, but the layout.
 Let’s see if we can do these 2 holes justice….

 Home, the 299-yard par 4 18th hole that shares the same fairway as the third, plays straight uphill back ‘home’.
-With incredible sea and clubhouse views, Menekse mentioned that this was her favourite hole.
-Checking the scorecard, I see that she played it par, bogey- doesn’t that always help when picking a favourite hole?!
+With incredible sea and clubhouse views, Menekse mentioned that this was her favorite hole.
+Checking the scorecard, I see that she played it par, bogey- doesn’t that always help when picking a favorite hole?!

 The front was stunningly beautiful, with views of the ocean on probably 8 of the first 9 holes.
 But we probably liked the routing of the back a little better.
 While there are no ocean views until you get to 18, there was more space.
 Other than the awesome 15th and 16th holes that share the same fairway, each hole was its own on the back.

-The greens were some of the best we have every putted on- a truly perfect speed and ran true.
+The greens were some of the best we have ever putted on- a truly perfect speed and ran true.
 And, the cups were painted white, which we absolutely love!!!

 And, as if the experience couldn’t get any better, Menekse had one of her best rounds of golf ever the first time we played SOCC!
 If it weren’t for a tough start on the first 3 holes of the second round, her 36-hole score at SOCC would have been her best ever!